 My husband and I just recently returned from a house-hunting trip to Boston in anticipation of our upcoming move in July.
 When we left Dallas, our fellow Texans were enjoying a typical Southern spring with temperatures in the 80’s and weekends spent lounging by the pool and grilling in the back yard.
 You can imagine our shock when we exited Logan International Airport and were polar bear plunged into a misty 50° morning.
 It was glorious!
 Our little Seattle-bred hearts swelled with happiness at the sight of like-minded people wearing rain jackets and rubber boots and not even bothering with umbrellas.
 We quickly zipped up our coats, hopped the orange line to Haymarket Square, and set about exploring our new city.

-During our short trip back East, we visited tons of museums and historical landmarks, however, the majority of our “sightseeing” was spent tucking into steaming mugs of clam chowder, overstuffed lobster rolls, and heaping bowls of pasta from the North End.
+During our short trip back East, we visited tons of museums and historical landmarks, however, the majority of our “sightseeing” was spent exploring steaming mugs of clam chowder, overstuffed lobster rolls, and heaping bowls of pasta from the North End.
 It was just like the brisk days we grew up with in the Pacific Northwest where locals enjoy comfort foods late into May, and the weather hasn’t yet turned the corner to spring.
 Although the drizzly climate on the Coasts couldn’t be more different than the staggering heat of the South, the one thing both regions share this time of year is an over abundance of fresh spring produce.
 Farmer’s markets nationwide are overflowing with beautiful fruits and vegetables like artichokes, leeks, peas, carrots, and asparagus!
 Everywhere I turn these days, I see bright green bunches of asparagus.

 Since locally grown asparagus will only be in season for another few weeks, I’ve been snatching up boatloads and preparing them every which way imaginable; seared with garlic butter and served over grilled fish, baked into savory cheese frittatas, and sautéed with thick cuts of bacon set under poached eggs and hollandaise sauce.
-One of my favorite dishes this time of year, though, is Truffled Cream of Asparagus Soup, which is decadent enough to keep Bostonians warm until June, yet light enough that Texans will enjoy it despite the heat.
+One of my favorite dishes this time of year though is Truffled Cream of Asparagus Soup, which is decadent enough to keep Bostonians warm until June, yet light enough that Texans will enjoy it despite the heat.
 Whether you serve this soup pipping hot with a couple slices of Parmesan Toast, or chilled with a crisp glass of Chardonnay, it’s sure to satisfy your every spring craving.

 Truffled Cream of Asparagus Soup with Parmesan Toast